bfeitknecht/vault/wiki/ring.md

 - $(\mathrm{ii})$   The multiplication operation, its inverse and neutral element form a [[monoid]] $\langle R; \cdot, 1 \rangle$.
 - $(\mathrm{ii})$   The multiplication operation distributes over the addition operation.

-If multiplication is commutative the ring is called *commutative*.
+If multiplication is commutative the ring is called *commutative ring*.
 The axioms are not minimal, the group's commutativity isn't required as it's implied by the others.
 Furthermore we have the following.

 ![[dmath-script-hs24.pdf#page=120&rect=31,204,380,289|dmath-script-hs24, p.110]]